el-tocino/mycroft-local-wiki/README.md

 php maintenance/importDump.php < /tmp/simplewiki-20180901-pages-articles-multistream.xml

 ```
 ...this goes like 1.3 pg/sec on a pi3.
 160k pages.
+Yeah....

-for wiktionary it's also really slow:
+For wiktionary it's even slower! (and also a much bigger file)

 ```
 cd /tmp/